 - Weekly Chat Learn and Grow debriefs with the Transition Support Educator and Transition Support News emails

 - Access to additional learning resources and educational opportunities throughout the year.

 All clinical placements in the WCH Dedicated Program will be within the Women’s and Babies Division of the Women’s and Children’s Hospital.
 During your WCH Dedicated TPPP you will undertake clinical rotations in Delivery Suite and Postnatal wards.
 In addition, you will work in at least 2 other clinical areas.
 We will ask you to nominate where you want to work so you can build on your past experiences or explore new opportunities.
-Various clinical placements are available in areas across the Women’s & Babies Division such as Antenatal/Gynaecology Ward, Women’s Assessment Unit, Outpatient clinics, and the Neonatal Special Care Unit.
+Various clinical placements are available in areas across the Women’s and Babies Division, such as the Delivery Suite, Postnatal Ward, Antenatal/Gynaecology Ward, Women’s Assessment Unit, Outpatient clinics and the Neonatal Special Care Unit.
 Specific information about each area can be found below.

 The Antenatal/Gynaecology ward admits and cares for women across the spectrum of antenatal conditions or those requiring gynaecological care with the occasional postnatal overflow woman and baby.
 Opportunities to consolidate and expand skills and knowledge abound here.

 The Delivery Suite / High Dependency Unit consists of 16 all stage rooms which can accommodate antenatal, intrapartum, post-natal and gynaecology clients depending on clinical need.
 There are approximately 4700 births per year at the WCH.
 Working in this area provides Midwives with experience in caring for a variety of women across all risk groups.